 28. Use a coin jar

 Though this one might be a bit old school, using a coin jar can be an easy way to save money without thinking about it.
-Realistically, what do we use coins for nowadays?
+Realistically, what do we use coins for nowadays apart from the odd gold coin donation?
 When you’ve got spare change, put it in your coin jar.
 After a while, you can count up your coins and take them to a bank to deposit the money, without feeling like you were even saving to begin with.

 There are a few rideshare companies out there, plus the classic cab companies.
 While more convenient, these modes of transport are also more expensive.
-If you can, consider taking the train over an Uber.
+If you can, consider taking public transport over an Uber.
 It might take some more time to get where you’re going, but it will save you money.

 30. Keep on top of your health